zerodevx/sveltekit-starter/README.md

 ### Static site setup

-Seriously, don't use SSR unless you really need it.
+Seriously, don't use SSR unless you really need to.
 Installs `adapter-static` and adds sensible defaults.

 ## License